Generalization of the Proca Action: Introduction

 \section{Introduction}

 Motivated by the work from de Rham and Gabadadze for the generalization of the Fierz-Pauli action for a massive graviton \cite{deRham:2010ik}, we investigate here the generalization of the Proca action for a massive vector field with derivative self-interactions.
 We will be addressing the natural question of what is the Lagrangian for a self-interacting vector field with second order equations of motion yielding three propagating physical degrees of freedom.
-We will call them the "vector Galileons", since they contain derivative self-interactions for the vector field and the longitudinal mode corresponds to a Galileon \cite{Nicolis:2008in}.\\ In the standard relativistic quantum field theory we describe particles with local covariant field operators like scalars, vectors, tensors..etc.
+We will call them the "vector Galileons", since they contain derivative self-interactions for the vector field and the longitudinal mode corresponds to a Galileon \cite{Nicolis:2008in}.

+In the standard relativistic quantum field theory we describe particles with local covariant field operators like scalars, vectors, tensors..etc.
 The finite-dimensional representation of the Lorentz group dictates to us the number of propagating degrees of freedom.
 For a massless spin-1 field the theory needs to have the gauge symmetry in order to have the Lorentz invariance manifestly built in.
 The theory describes then a massless spin-1 field with two propagating degrees of freedom $h=\pm 1$.
-On the other hand, for a massive spin-1 field we have $(2s+1)$, i.e three, propagating physical degrees of freedom.
+On the other hand, for a massive spin-1 field we have three propagating physical degrees of freedom (as it also becomes clear from the master formula $(2s+1)$, where $s$ represents the spin of the particle).
 The Proca action is the theory describing a massive vector field, which propagates the corresponding three polarizations (two transverse plus one longitudinal) .
 The mass term breaks explicitly the $U(1)$ gauge invariance such that the longitudinal mode propagates as well.
 However, the zero component of the vector field does not propagate.
-So therefore it is a natural question to investigate also the existence of derivative interactions for the vector field with still only three propagating degrees of freedom.
+So therefore it is a natural question to investigate also the existence of derivative interactions for the vector field with still only three propagating degrees of freedom and turning the temporal component manifestly non-dynamical.
 This is exactly what we aim in this paper: we want to find the generalization of the Proca action for a massive vector field with derivative self-interactions.
-The standard Proca action is given by